 The Company provides all eligible crew members the ability to take a job-protected leave of absence to grieve, attend the funeral, memorial service or attend to family matters when there is a death of a family member.

 In the event the crew member requires additional time off, please consult with Human Resources and the additional time off will be reviewed on a case-by-case basis.

-Crew members are advised to review the Bereavement policy or contact Human Resources for more information.
+Crew members are advised to contact Human Resources for more information.